States need to keep PFAS ’forever chemicals’ out of the water. It won’t be cheap.

 In addition to the upfront cost of installing treatment systems, utilities face ongoing expenses, such as replacing filters and disposing of waste, that are less likely to benefit from federal grants and loans.
 Meanwhile, some water system leaders say the federal compliance timelines may not be long enough.

-“It takes time to design and build a major capital project,” said Erica Brown, chief strategy and sustainability officer for the Association of Metropolitan Water Agencies, a policy group that advocates for public water utilities.
+“It takes time to design and build a major capital project,” said Erica Brown, chief policy and strategy officer for the Association of Metropolitan Water Agencies, a policy group that advocates for public water utilities.
 “It’s not one of those things that you say, ‘You have to do this, and next year,’ and you can just turn it on.”

 And some officials fear the drinking water limits could lead to more state regulations on wastewater plants and other entities whose discharges may affect drinking water sources.

-Note: Editor’s note: This story has been updated to correct Erica Brown’s title.